☐ A Specific Goal

 Is all of this really necessary?

 Do you really need to prepare all of these things?
-Maybe you can get by without all of this preparation, but if you want to get a great job as soon as possible, why not use this job search checklist to organize a “best practices” job search that will give you an advantage?
+Maybe you can get by without all of this preparation, but if you want to get a great job as soon as possible, why not use this job search checklist to organize a “best practices” job search that will give you the advantage?